iso1234/template-engine/README.md

 Then you can call the function "render_template".
 It takes two arguments:
 The first is a filename (string) of the template file you would like to render , The second is a context dictionary which defines each variable.
-Each key of this dictionary needs to be a string.
+Each key of the context dictionary needs to be a string.